 There are three editions of ManageEngine EventLog Analyzer: Free Edition, Premium, and Distributed.
 The Free Edition supports up to five log sources with compliance reports free of charge.
 The Premium edition starts at $595 (£459.99) per year with support for 10-1000 log sources and to log forensic analysis.

 The Distributed edition starts at $2,495 (£1,928) with support for 50-unlimited log sources with distributed central-collector architecture.
-You can download the free trial version.
+You can download a 30-day free trial.

 LogicGate is a web-based automated risk compliance solution that satisfies many requirements of the GDPR.
 Through the LogicGate portal customers can launch a Data Access Request, Data Correction Request, Data Portability Request, and Data Removal Request.
 You can use the platform to respond to access requests and make sure that you’re not breaching the GDPR.